Fore people: Kuru among the South Fore

-Kuru was a rare, orally transmitted, incurable neurodegenerative disorder caused by prions.
+Kuru is a rare, orally transmitted, incurable neurodegenerative disorder caused by prions.
 The disease reached its peak prevalence in the 1950s and 1960s.
-It is characterized by the loss of coordination and control over muscle movement that ultimately leads to death.
+It is characterized by a loss of coordination and control over muscle movement that ultimately leads to death.

-Kuru first attested around the turn of the 20th century in the Uwami village of the Keiagana people, and spread to the Awande in the North Fore.
-By the 1930s it had spread to the South Fore.
-It was around this time that Ted Eubank, a European gold prospector, first noticed the neurodegenerative disease, but it was not documented until 1957, by anthropologists Berndt and Berndt, and reported to Western medicine until 1957 by D.C.
+Kuru is first attested around the turn of the 20th century in the Uwami village of the Keiagana people, and spread to the Awande in the North Fore.
+By the 1930s, it had spread to the South Fore.
+It was around this time that Ted Eubank, a European gold prospector, first noticed the neurodegenerative disease.
+It was first documented in 1957, by anthropologists Berndt and Berndt, and reported to the Western medical world, in the same year, by D.C.
 Gadjusek and Vincent Zigas.
-According to Gajdusek, who also observed kuru in the 1950s, the hypothesis that the disease was spread via the endocannibalistic rituals of the Fore people was extremely apparent.
+According to Gajdusek, who observed kuru in the 1950s, the hypothesis that the disease was spread via the endocannibalistic rituals of the Fore people was extremely likely.
 However, Shirley Lindenbaum and Robert Glasse were the first to formally publish the hypothesis that kuru spread through cannibalism.

-Women and children would most often consume the brains of the deceased, which were the most likely body part to contain the infectious prion agent, while the men preferentially consumed muscle tissue.
+Women and children would most often consume the brains of the deceased, which were the most likely body part to contain the infectious prion agents, while the men preferentially consumed muscle tissue.
 As a result, the vast majority of victims among the South Fore were women.
 In fact, eight times more women than men contracted the disease.
 It later affected small children and the elderly at a high rate as well.

-The incidence of kuru increased in the 1940s and 1950s and mortality rate began to approach close to 35/1,000 in a population of 12,000 Fore people.
-The mortality rate distorted the female:male ratio, which reached 1:2, or even 1:3 among South Fore.
-Kuru has been considered eradicated since 2005.
+The incidence of kuru increased in the 1940s and 1950s and the mortality rate began to approach close to 35/1,000 in a population of 12,000 Fore people.
+This distorted the female:male ratio, which reached 1:2, or even 1:3 among South Fore.
+Kuru has been considered eradicated since 2005 and the last confirmed death was in 2009.

 Though the Fore people also dispose of their dead in other ways, the most common method up to the 1960s was transumption, or consumption of their dead.
 Transumption not only expressed love and grief, but also recycled the deceased's abilities within the family and quarantined the kwela, which was dangerous if not disposed of properly.
 It was believed that women's wombs were best for containing the kwela.